Overnight New York Style Bagels

 Instructions

-• Lift a bagel off the sheet pan and lower it into the boiling water, bottom side down.
-Boil the bagels for 30-45 seconds on each side.
+- Lift a bagel off the sheet pan and lower it into the boiling water, bottom side down.
 Depending on the size of your pot, you can boil 3-4 bagels at a time.
-As you remove the boiled bagels from the water, set them on the cooling rack to drain.
+Boil the bagels for 30 seconds then flip them.
+Boil the other side for 30 seconds.
+Repeat the process again for a total of 2 minutes boiling time.
+Remove the boiled bagels from the water and set them on the cooling rack to drain.

-• Brush the bagels with egg white.
+- Brush the bagels with egg white.
 You can leave the bagels plain or add the topping of your choice.
-To make "everything" bagels combine a tablespoon of each of the seeds & salt with a pinch each of garlic salt and onion powder.
+To make "everything" bagels combine a tablespoon of each of sesame seeds, poppy seeds & salt with a 1/8 teaspoon garlic powder and onion powder.
 Adjust toppings to your taste.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.